 CROSS DEVICE SHOPPING TRENDS

 3. It takes 3 positive emotions to outweigh each negative one

 We need at least three heartfelt positive emotions to open us up and lift us up for every heart wrenching negative emotion (Dr. Fredrickson)

 The last example is probably my favorite because of its originality and potential.
 Was also presented in the last Google iO 2013 for Rachel Garb, lead of Interaction design team and Helena Roeber, head of UX Research team both for Android.

 In this case we have as I said a curious and creative use of research.
 Google Android’s Design Team, were building their Design Principles but rather than simply rely to a list of good practices they build their principles on the foundations of John Gottman’s research on successful marital relationships predicted by a positive vs negative emotions ratio.

-If people spend sometime even more time interacting with technology than with people, why not apply same research around human relationships and emotions to the relationship we have with our most close tech devices? and they do it, and finally come out with a system that allows them to apply design principles in a 3 (positive) to 1 (negative) ratio that Marcial Losada and Dr. Barbara Fredrickson found to be the ratio that describes either more productive work teams (Losada) or people who have more successful life outcomes (Fredrickson).
+If people spend sometime even more time interacting with technology than with people, why not apply same research around human relationships and emotions to the relationship we have with our most close tech devices?
+If they do it, and finally come out with a system that allows them to apply design principles in a 3 (positive) to 1 (negative) ratio that Marcial Losada and Dr. Barbara Fredrickson found to be the ratio that describes either more productive work teams (Losada) or people who have more successful life outcomes (Fredrickson).